dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Policy Change Latency

 This dimension describes how quickly a policy change must be reflected in the system once introduced.
 It should not be confused with the *frequency* of policy changes (how often they occur), or with [input data freshness](#input-data-freshness) (how quickly attribute updates must be reflected in policy decisions).
-While policy change frequency influences governance and authoring processes, the latency dimension — the focus of this chapter — defines how fast policies must be deployed and propagated across services to take effect.
+While policy change frequency influences governance and authoring processes, the latency dimension defines how fast policies must be deployed and propagated across services to take effect.

 * **Immediate:** Policies must take effect as soon as they are changed (seconds to minutes).
 Example: A financial system introduces a temporary block on a specific payment method due to detected processing errors.
 The rule itself (block this method) must be enforced immediately across all services to prevent further transactions.
 * **Fast:** Policies should be applied within hours to days.
 Example: A sales team requests an update to discount eligibility rules for enterprise customers.
 Once approved and authored, the new policy should be effective by the next business day.